intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 Optimizer Optimization
 ----------------------

 Optimizers are one of key parts of the training workloads.
-Intel Extension for PyTorch brings two types of optimizations to optimizers:
+Intel® Extension for PyTorch\* brings two types of optimizations to optimizers:
 1. Operator fusion for the computation in the optimizers.
 2. SplitSGD for BF16 training, which reduces the memory footprint of the master weights by half.

-Check more detailed information for `Split SGD <features/split_sgd.html>`_ and `Optimizer Fusion <features/optimizer_fusion.html>`_.
+For more detailed information, check `Optimizer Fusion <features/optimizer_fusion.md>`_ and `Split SGD <features/split_sgd.md>`_

 .. toctree::
    :hidden:
    :maxdepth: 1

+   features/optimizer_fusion
    features/split_sgd
-   features/optimizer_fusion

-Runtime Extension (Experimental)
+Runtime Extension
 --------------------------------

-Intel® Extension for PyTorch* Runtime Extension provides a couple of PyTorch frontend APIs for users to get finer-grained control of the thread runtime.
-It provides
+Intel® Extension for PyTorch* Runtime Extension provides PyTorch frontend APIs for users to get finer-grained control of the thread runtime and provides:

-1. Multi-stream inference via the Python frontend module MultiStreamModule.
+- Multi-stream inference via the Python frontend module MultiStreamModule.
-2. Spawn asynchronous tasks from both Python and C++ frontend.
+- Spawn asynchronous tasks from both Python and C++ frontend.
-3. Configure core bindings for OpenMP threads from both Python and C++ frontend.
+- Program core bindings for OpenMP threads from both Python and C++ frontend.

-Please **note**: Intel® Extension for PyTorch* Runtime extension is still in the **POC** stage.
+.. note:: Intel® Extension for PyTorch* Runtime extension is still in the experimental stage.
 The API is subject to change.
-More detailed descriptions are available at `API Documentation page <api_doc.html>`_.
+More detailed descriptions are available in the `API Documentation <api_doc.html>`_.

-Check more detailed information for `Runtime Extension <features/runtime_extension.html>`_.
+For more detailed information, check `Runtime Extension <features/runtime_extension.md>`_.

 .. toctree::
    :hidden: